Java-rice/taskyte/README.md

 # 🚀 Taskyte – Smart & Lightweight Task Manager

-**Taskyte** is a fullstack task management application designed for individuals and teams who need a fast, intuitive, and collaborative way to stay organized.
-It features task boards, real-time updates, drag-and-drop support, and role-based access — all built with a clean, responsive UI.
+**Taskyte** is a fullstack task management application built with React, Tailwind CSS, Node.js, Express, and MongoDB, designed to help individuals and teams manage their tasks through intuitive, responsive boards.
+It features user authentication with JWT, drag-and-drop Kanban-style task handling, role-based access control, due dates, priorities, and real-time updates.
+Axios is used for API integration, and the app is deployed using Vercel (frontend) and Render (backend), with the UI designed in Figma.
+Taskyte is structured for scalability and usability, with clean separation between frontend and backend, and supports features like collaborative boards, dark mode, and optional task sharing via invite.

 ---